chaseottofy/nextjs-blog/README.md

 <img src="screenshots/lighthouse_nextjsblog.png" width="400">

-I do not consider this an optimized app, nextjs is really throwing me a loop with the performance.
-The score may say 100%, but there is undoubtedly a bottle-neck somewhere, and it's probably something I did.

 <!-- Even with the loss, by just doing little things like using local fonts and WEBP images, 100% lighthouse is very easy to achieve.
 Browsers love webp images especially, don't ask me why, but they do.